Inclusion and Belonging

 Improving accessibility of research for undergraduates

-Increasing accessibility of research for undergraduates is vital to creating a diverse and inclusive department, and, by extension, field of research.
+Increasing accessibility of research for undergraduates is vital to creating an inclusive department, and, by extension, field of research.
 We understand that increasing accessibility is a process of both eliminating barriers and helping undergraduates over the barriers that we cannot yet remove.
-As such we are seeking a three-pronged approach to increase diversity and inclusion of undergraduate research in the Meinig School of Biomedical Engineering:
+As such we are seeking a three-pronged approach to increase inclusion of undergraduate research in the Meinig School of Biomedical Engineering:

 1. help undergraduates develop the skills to get into labs